isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   four-is-even = suc-suc-even (suc-suc-even zero-even)
 ```

-We have successfully proven that `four` is in fact even.
+We have successfully proven that `def:four` is in fact even.
 Let's see what happens
 when we go down a less happy case.
-Can we prove that `three` is even?
+Can we also prove that `def:three` is even?

 ```agda
   three-is-even⅋₀ : IsEven three